samus42/tkk/warpriest.md

 **Q: I had the Aura, but the Acolytes hid and I died.**

-**A:** That does happen sometimes, you get the batch of Acolytes that will take cover from time to time.
+**A:** That does happen sometimes, you get the batch of smarter Acolytes that will actually take cover.
 If you don't have one in your sights around 3 seconds, leave your group and sprint to find one.
 Your team won't be able to do damage, but you'll be alive.
 And that's what's important.
 Screw those guys.

 **Q: I'm helping my Aura holder by killing every Acolyte in sight, but they keep dying.
 Are they that bad at this?**